 The M.A. program in History is designed to prepare students for pursuits requiring a historical background.
 Students who are interested in teaching careers, in preparation for doctoral programs, and in participation in professional internships such as library, museum, or archival work, can design a program to suit their needs.

-Applicants for the M.A. program in History should submit:
+Applicants for the M.A. program in History should submit an application to EWU Graduate Studies (see Application Procedures link above) and:

 (1) An official transcript from an accredited college or university which has awarded the student a baccalaureate degree.
 At least a 3.00 (B) average is normally expected, although most applicants have a higher GPA.
 Applicants are expected to have a background in history.